top of page

 • Audiometry: Engaging with audiologists or hearing specialists allows for precise hearing loss assessment, an essential step in understanding tinnitus.

-• Tympanometry or Other Diagnostic Methods: Collaborating with ENT specialists or other professionals who can order and interpret these tests adds depth to the diagnosis, identifying middle ear problems or other underlying issues.
+• Tympanometry or Other Diagnostic Methods: Collaborating with ENT specialists or other professionals who can order and interpret these tests adds depth to diagnosing middle ear problems or other underlying issues.

 • MRI and CT Scans: This may be required to identify complex structural abnormalities.